 We compute basic net income (loss) per common share by dividing the net income (loss) attributable to common stockholders by the weighted-average number of common shares outstanding during the period without consideration of common stock equivalents.
 Diluted net income (loss) per share is computed by dividing the net income (loss) attributable to common stockholders by the weighted-average number of common stock equivalents outstanding for the period.
-The treasury stock method is used to determine the dilutive effect of the Company's stock option grants, employee stock purchase plan (ESPP) and restricted stock units (RSUs).
-Potentially dilutive securities consisting of stock issuable under options, ESPP and RSUs are not included in the per common share calculation in periods when the inclusion of such shares would have an antidilutive effect.
+The treasury stock method is used to determine the dilutive effect of the Company's stock option grants, 2013 Employee Stock Purchase Plan (ESPP) and restricted stock units (RSUs).
+Potentially dilutive securities consisting of stock issuable under options, ESPP and RSUs are not included in the per common share calculation in periods when the inclusion of such shares would have an anti-dilutive effect.

-Basic and diluted net income (loss) per common share is computed as follows (in thousands except share and per share data):
+Basic and diluted net income (loss) per common share is computed as follows: